Additive estimates of the permanent using Gaussian fields: Abstract

 \section{Abstract}

-We present a polynomial-time randomized algorithm for estimating the permanent of an arbitrary $M \times M$ real matrix $A$ up to an additive error.
-We do this by viewing the permanent of $A$ as the expectation of a product of a centered joint Gaussian random variables whose covariance matrix we call the \textit{Gaussian embedding} of $A$.
-The algorithm outputs the empirical mean $S_{N}$ of this product after sampling from this multivariate distribution $N$ times.
-In particular, after sampling $N$ samples, our algorithm runs in time $O(MN)$ with failure probability
+We present a randomized algorithm for estimating the permanent of an $M \times M$ real matrix $A$ up to an additive error.
+We do this by viewing the permanent $\mathrm{perm}(A)$ of $A$ as the expectation of a product of centered joint Gaussian random variables with a particular covariance matrix $C$.
+The algorithm outputs the empirical mean $S_{N}$ of this product after sampling $N$ times.
+Our algorithm runs in total time $O(M^{3} + M^{2}N + MN)$ with failure probability